IgnacioMB/csvcli/README.md

 ## Note about the author

-Ignacio Marin is a self-taught Data Analyst based in Munich, Germany.
+Ignacio Marin is a Data Analyst based in Munich, Germany.

 More info on https://www.linkedin.com/in/ignaciomarinb/